Know your funding sources.

 De Karman Fellowships

 Supports one year of graduate study in the United States in any field, with special consideration to candidates in the humanities.
-Available only to juniors already enrolled in a U.S. undergrad institution.
+Available only to juniors already enrolled in a U.S. undergraduate institution.

 ITO Foundation for International Education Exchange